nodesman/systemofmind/book/part_2/10_the_three_arenas.md

-title: Chapter 10: The Three Arenas (Choosing Your Canvas)
-parent: Part 2 — The Gauntlet
-nav_order: 3
 ---
 title: Chapter 10: The Three Arenas (Choosing Your Canvas)
-parent: Part 2 — The Gauntlet
+parent: Part II The Gauntlet
 nav_order: 3
 ---